emdash/irpn/doc/style.md

 ## Short definitions on one line

-One thing I do like about idris is that short definitions can fit on one or two lines:
+One thing I like about idris is that short definitions can fit on one or two lines:

 ```
 imAShortFunction : String -> Bool